rajsite/awesome-webvis/README.md

 Screenshots and videos of WebVIs being used inconspicuously in the wild 🔍.

 - [DAM Group Leak Test Platform @ 2:13](https://www.youtube.com/watch?v=REhYcX-w3iU&t=133) - Looks like the NXG 2 button border style.
 Not running in a normal browser.
+Awesome music.
  Rating ⭐⭐⭐⭐⭐.

 ## Experimental